tboie/universal_phreak_generator/README.md

 <br/>

-## Is there geometrical/mathematical significance of the system ruleset numbers 2 and 3?
+## Significance of system ruleset numbers 2 and 3?
+- connections of 2 in a neighborhood length of 3?
+- blinker is period 2 with 3 alive cells?